 - carbon balance and other biogeochemical cycles in the biosphere

-- natural and anthropogenic dynamics of ecosystems
+- pristine and anthropogenic dynamics of ecosystems

 - paleoecology and dynamics of bog development during the Holocene